KORandi/bullet-js/docs/conflict-resolution.md

 ## Conclusion

 Conflict resolution is at the heart of Bullet.js's distributed nature.
-The HAM algorithm ensures that all peers converge to a consistent state, even when updates happen concurrently.
+The CRT algorithm ensures that all peers converge to a consistent state, even when updates happen concurrently.
 By understanding how conflicts are resolved, you can design your data structures and application logic to work harmoniously with Bullet.js's conflict resolution system.

 ## Next Steps